-So, you’ve either just installed a brand new pool or you’re thinking of converting from traditional chlorine sanitization to a salt chlorine generator.
+So, you’ve just installed a brand new pool or you’re thinking of converting from chlorine to a salt chlorine generator.
 Where do you begin?
-What products do you need to get started, and how do you maintain your pool once it’s up and running?
+What products do you need, and how do you maintain your pool once it’s up and running?
 Don’t fret; I’m here to get rid of the guesswork.

 Step 1: Choosing The Right Salt Chlorinator